A Definitive Guide to the Airbnb Cleaning Fee

 “Guests also have visibility into the cleaning fees before committing to a stay and therefore can factor the fee into their decision-making,” they added.

-As far as establishing said fee goes, Airbnb’s in-house guide encourages hosts to consider first their options.
+As far as establishing said fee goes, Airbnb’s in-house guide encourages hosts to consider their options first.
 They can, for example, add one flat-rate cleaning fee for all guests, regardless of their length of stay or add a lower cleaning fee for short stays of only one or two nights and keep a flat-rate fee for all other stays.

 “We decided $25 was plenty since [we have] a small place and it doesn’t take too long to clean,” Bisby says.